sanvikarthik/sanvikarthik/README.md

 ## About Me

-I am a software developer based in Bangalore, Karnataka, currently pursuing a BE in Computer Science and Engineering at RNS Institute of Technology.
-My areas of expertise include front-end frameworks, Java, Python, and machine learning.
+I am a software developer based in Bangalore, Karnataka, currently pursuing a BE in Computer Science and Engineering .
+My areas of interest include front-end frameworks, Java, Python, Networkking and machine learning.
 I am passionate about solving complex problems and contributing to innovative projects.

 ## Skills